Leonlit/Quotenator/README.md

 All the background picture are downloaded from [pexel](https://www.pexels.com/)

-Although the project are finished but there's much more improvement that could be done and add.

-### Below are some to-do that I'm currently working on:

- - [ ] More background picture

- - [ ] Improve CSS usage

-### Got any question contact me by email or twitter
+### If you got any question or suggestion you can contact me through these:
  - Leonlit123@gmail.com
  - https://twitter.com/leonlit